How to Contribute to pyOptSparse

 Warning

-For a PR to be accepted, it must pass all GitHub checks, which include both formatting checks with black and syntax checks with flake8.
+For a PR to be accepted, it must pass all GitHub checks, which include formatting and syntax checks with ruff and pre-commit and import sorting checks with isort.

 Documentation